Mailchimp for Shopify is No More

 Send one-off email campaigns.
 Update your customers with on-brand, creative and easily built one-off email campaigns.
 Send and schedule newsletters, promotions, or new stock emails to your entire database or to a certain customer segment with just a few clicks.

 So how do you make the switch?
 All you need to do is install Marsello on the Shopify App store with a 14-day free trial (no payment details required).
 Marsello has been built for Shopify, so all of your customers will automatically sync.
+Still have questions about migrating from Mailchimp?
+We’ve put together a helpful page of FAQs on making the switch.

 2. Use a third party to sync Shopify & Mailchimp